 When does Prophetic Training Start?

-If you have already read about prophetic preparation, you know that prophetic training starts when prophetic preparation comes to an end.
+Prophetic Training starts when prophetic preparation comes to an end.
 You will be called to prophetic training when the Lord considers you to have been dealt with enough to come to an acceptable level of trustworthiness.
 At this point, the Lord is prepared to trust you with His secrets; He is prepared to put in anointing in you and make you His spokesman.
 This is when He calls you to prophetic training.

 How do you know your Prophetic Training has started?